updated on 15 January 2018

-Paralegals have traditionally worked alongside solicitors in law firms as support staff, although in practice many paralegals do the same work as trainees or newly-qualified solicitors – although this is almost always for lower pay.
+Paralegals have traditionally worked alongside solicitors in law firms as support staff, but in practice many paralegals do the same work as solicitors – although this is almost always for lower pay.
 Whether you become a paralegal through an apprenticeship or secure a job as a paralegal after graduating from university, it is possible to progress onto qualifying as a solicitor, legal executive or a more senior paralegal role.

 Solicitors provide advice and assistance on legal matters.
 They are the first point of contact for people and organisations (eg, companies and charities) seeking legal advice and representation.
 Solicitors may work in very different areas of law, but the fundamentals of the job remain largely the same.
 These include meeting and advising clients on their legal problems, doing legal research to find solutions, drafting important documents such as contracts or wills, and occasionally representing clients at tribunals or in court.